gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Learn more about this new feature and its impact in the [Configuration Cache](userguide/configuration_cache.html) documentation.

 ## Improved handling of ZIP archives on runtime classpaths
+For [up to date checks](userguide/more_about_tasks.html#sec:up_to_date_checks) and the build cache Gradle needs to determine if two task input properties have the same value.
+In order to do so, Gradle first normalizes both inputs and then compares the result.
 Runtime classpath analysis can now inspect manifest and `META-INF` properties files, ignore changes to comments, and selectively ignore attributes or properties that don't impact the runtime classpath.

 ```groovy
 normalization {